 But he was very aggressive on the pitch, driven to win beyond what’s normal.

-He was one of my favorite because he was able to make up for skills, talent, and even for physical size -he was small for the sport-, and still made it to the top (and won a world cup).
+He was one of my favorites because he was able to make up for skills, talent, and even physical size -he was small for the sport-, and still made it to the top (and won a world cup).